Zak Bagans Teases New ‘Ghost Adventures’ Mini-Series To Air On Travel Channel This Fall

 “Have to take a small break so we can catch up,” tweeted Zak on Saturday, leaving Ghost Adventures fans saying the wait is going to be long, and they will have nothing to watch on weekends until June.

 Dread Central recently shared that Zak Bagans will personally take a few lucky Ghost Adventures fans on a “one-hour sneak peek tour” of his Las Vegas-based Haunted Museum that was featured on episodes of Deadly Possessions.
 Fans have been wondering for a while when the Haunted Museum will be open to the public.
-An exclusive Dread Central article less than a year ago stated that the opening of the Haunted Museum has been delayed due to slowed construction.
+An exclusive Dread Central article less than a year ago stated that the opening of the Haunted Museum had been delayed due to slowed construction.

 [Featured Image by Greg Wahl-Stephens/AP Images]